SAP-archive/docs/concepts/bot_builder/builder_messages.md

 ![Recast.AI - Action](https://cdn.recast.ai/man/recast-ai-action-2.png)

-You can create all these variables using the following information:
+You can create all of the following variables:

 * `{{conversation_id}}`: ID of the current conversation.
 * `{{participant_data}}`: An object filled with participant information that is provided by the channel connected through the Bot Connector.
 By default, you always have a `username`.
 You can easily use `{{participant_data.username}}`.